-Estimated additional annual costs to the PRRD for the proposed strategies ranges from \$10,000 to \$280,000 overall.
+Estimated additional annual costs to the PRRD for the proposed strategies ranges from \$10,000 to \$280.000 overall.

 The implementation of the new Plan will be administered by PRRD Staff.
-As required by the MOE, a Public Technical Stakeholder Committee (PTSC) will oversee the implementation by acting as a sounding board for the PRRD to review results of feasibility assessments, cost benefit analyses, and pilot programs, as well as to make suggestions on implementation.
-The PTSC's recommendations will be forwarded to the Solid Waste Committee and Board of Directors for approval and recommendation for action.
+As required by the MOE, the Plan Monitoring Advisory Committee (PMAC) will oversee the implementation by acting as a sounding board for the PRRD to review results of feasibility assessments, cost benefit analyses, and pilot programs, as well as to make suggestions on implementation.
+The PMAC's recommendations will be forwarded to the Solid Waste Committee and Board of Directors for approval and recommendation for action.
 PRRD staff will report annually to the PRRD Board on the Plan's progress and on effectiveness.